 When families complete the FAFSA application, one question asks if there is any other person in the household who will be attending college at the same time as the student.
 If so, this factors into the formula that helps determine the Expected Family Contribution (EFC).
 Having more than one household member reporting full-time status in post-secondary education will usually reduce the EFC, thus resulting in more financial need.

-What things should junior parents and students do to be prepared for the college process?
+What things should JUNIOR parents/guardians and students do to be prepared for the college process?

 Junior year is an important time to begin the college search process.
-Here are some things that students and parents should be doing and thinking about:
+Review the Post-High School Planning PPT shared with juniors in the spring.
+Below are some things that students and parents should be doing and thinking about.

 Take the PSAT/NMSQT - The test should be taken seriously as a qualifier for the National Merit Scholarship Program but also as a practice for the SAT exam.

 Review PSAT score reports when they become available in December.
 Students may gain insight into the types of questions they may need additional practice with.